mlin/GenomicSQLite/docs/guide.md

 ## Other routines

-#### Attach additional GenomicSQLite database
+#### Attach GenomicSQLite database

-**↪ GenomicSQLite Vacuum Into:** *Generate a string* containing a series of SQL statements to execute on an existing database connection in order to [ATTACH](https://www.sqlite.org/lang_attach.html) a GenomicSQLite database under a given schema name.
-The main connection may be a plain, uncompressed SQLite3 database, as long as (i) the Genomics Extension is loaded in the executing program and (ii) it was opened with the `SQLITE_OPEN_URI` flag or language equivalent.
+**↪ GenomicSQLite Attach:** *Generate a string* containing a series of SQL statements to execute on an existing database connection in order to [ATTACH](https://www.sqlite.org/lang_attach.html) a GenomicSQLite database under a given schema name.
+The main connection may be a plain, uncompressed SQLite3 database, as long as (i) it was opened with the `SQLITE_OPEN_URI` flag or language equivalent and (ii) the Genomics Extension is loaded in the executing program.

-**❗ The file and schema names are textually pasted into a template SQL script.
-Take care to prevent SQL injection, if they're in any way determined by external input.**

 === "Python"
     ``` python3